TX Guide

 Insurance first.
 You cannot inspect or register without Texas liability coverage in place.
 Update your policy to a Texas garaging address before you visit the inspection station.

 Inspection second.
 Texas does not honor your old state’s inspection sticker.
-Schedule a safety inspection at a licensed station.
+Schedule a safety inspection at a licensed station — typically $25–$40 depending on county and vehicle type.
 If you live in an emissions county — including much of the Dallas–Fort Worth, Houston, Austin, and El Paso metro areas — the vehicle must also pass an emissions test.
 Fix any failed items, then re-inspect.

 Registration third.
 Take your documents to the county tax assessor-collector.
 Staff will process the title (or title transfer), collect fees and tax, and issue Texas registration stickers and plates.
-Install the plates when you receive them; driving on expired out-of-state registration after the 30-day window can result in tickets.
+Install the plates when you receive them; Texas requires front and rear plates on most passenger vehicles.
+Driving on expired out-of-state registration after the 30-day window can result in tickets.

 License fourth (for many movers).
 DPS often wants to see Texas vehicle registration when you transfer your out-of-state driver license.
 Finishing registration before your license appointment saves a second trip.
 You do not always need a Texas license in hand to register the car — county rules on ID vary — but you do need both done within the state’s time limits.